-If you give your customers access to your Advanced Portal, or Customer Hub you can enable Community (or what some call forums) at no additional cost and let your customers help each other, and also converse with your team.
+If you give your customers access to your Customer Hub you can enable Community (or what some call forums) at no additional cost and let your customers help each other, and also converse with your team.

 This page will cover how to use the Community Section of TeamSupport.
 You will first need to configure Community for use.

 Click here to learn how to configure Community in your Admin section.

 You can see how your customers will use Community in our usage guides for the Customer Hub.

 Browse to Community on the left hand navigation.
 The Community Grid has similar tools and behavior to the My Tickets section.

 Once you have created your categories and subcategories, navigate to Community, and click “New Ticket” at the top the grid.
 The ticket name will be the topic name and the description will be the body of the post.

 Now select the sub category you want to post in, mark the ticket visible to customers and save it.
 That’s it!